AT-WILL EMPLOYMENT INFORMATION SITE

 "An employment, having no specified term, may be terminated at the will of either party on notice to the other.
 Employment for a specified term means an employment for a period greater than one month."

 The wording of the statute is simple and clear.
 If there is no agreement for a specified period of time, then either party can terminate the agreement.
+If all the agreement says is, "Come work for us and we will pay you $10,000 per month", that is not for a specified period of time.
+Since here is no specified term of employment, it is presumed to be terminable at-will.
 The employee doesn't have to ask permission to leave, and the employer doesn't need a reason to terminate the employee.

 Note also that this is the automatic presumption.
 Many companies require employees to sign a document wherein they acknowledge their awareness of the at-will rule, but no such document is required.